 At CT Mirror Dave will partner with Investigative Reporter Andy Brown to pursue in-depth investigations focused on government accountability including financial oversight, abuse of power, corruption, safety monitoring, and compliance with law.
 Before joining CT Mirror Altimari spent 23 years at the Hartford Courant breaking some of the state’s biggest, most impactful investigative stories, including the investigation that led to the impeachment and eventual arrest of former John G. Rowland on corruption charges, children being improperly restrained and dying in psychiatric hospitals, child abuse in the Catholic Church, disabled people dying in group homes due to staffing shortages or criminal activity, and multiple investigations into police misconduct.
 He was a finalist for the Pulitzer Prize, and has been awarded the Scripps Howard Foundation National Journalism Award for Public Service, the Roy W. Howard Award, a National Headliner Award, and numerous other prizes over the years for his work.
 Dave is a graduate of the University of Dayton.

-Andy will partner with CT Mirror Investigative Reporter Dave Altimari to to pursue in-depth investigations focused on government accountability including financial oversight, abuse of power, corruption, safety monitoring, and compliance with law.
-In the ten years before joining CT Mirror Brown was a reporter at newspapers in North Dakota, West Virginia and most recently South Carolina.
+Andrew is an investigative reporter with the CT Mirror and his coverage is largely focused on government accountability, financial oversight, abuse of power, corruption, safety monitoring, and compliance with law.
+Prior to joining the CT Mirror, Brown was a news reporter at papers in North Dakota, West Virginia and South Carolina.
 He’s covered business, environmental issues, local governments and state legislatures.
-His stories garnered several investigative and public service journalism awards, including one for coverage of how utility executive strung along a failing $9 billion nuclear power project in South Carolina in order to cash in on bonuses.
+His stories garnered several investigative and public service journalism awards, including one for coverage of how utility executives strung along a failing $9 billion nuclear power project in South Carolina in order to cash in on bonuses.
 Brown grew up in western Pennsylvania and attended the University of Missouri’s graduate school of journalism.

 Stephen Busemeyer, Managing Editor